vertesy/TheCorvinas/Python/MapAndGo/Readme_MapAndGo.md

 This script is a wrapper over Dominic's wrapper around `BWA, samtools` and a transcript-count table generator.

-MapAndGo is essentially generates an executable file that is list of bash commands, with specification ready so that it can be submitted to the queue on UMC's HPC.
+`MapAndGo.py` generates an executable file that is list of bash commands, with specification ready to be submitted to the new queue on UMC's HPC.

 ## What it does